 Grades: Courses must be passed with a grade of C- or better to count toward any English major or toward the English Minor.
-Requirements: The English Major consists of 42 credit hours distributed as follows: - I. Introductory course: Reading Lenses (4cr) - II.
-2 courses in pre-1900 literature, one of which must be pre-1800 (8cr) - III.
-1 course in culturally diverse literature (4cr) - IV.
-1 course in creative writing or theatre (4cr) - V. 5 courses chosen in consultation with program advisor to create an Intentional Plan of Study in one of the following areas (20cr): - Communications - Film Studies - Genres - Literary Historical Periods - Queer/Gender/Sexuality Studies - Theatre VI.
-Capstone/senior seminar (2cr) While all majors must fulfill the 42-credit requirement, 3-credit courses transferred in may fulfill a 4-credit requirement category, with approval of the program chair.
+Requirements: The English Major consists of 42 credit hours distributed as follows.
+Apart from the capstone, three courses must be ENG courses at 3000-level or above: - I. Introductory course: ENG 1200 Reading Lenses (4cr) - II.
+2 courses in pre-1900 literature, one of which must be pre-1800 (8cr) - A. Pre-1800 interature, one of which must be pre-1800 (8er) A. Pre-1800 courses include ENG 2250 Readings in Early Theatre (4cr) ENG 3210 Early Modern Literature and Culture (4cr) ENG 3220 Early American Literature (4cr) ENG 3350 Medieval Life and Literature (4cr) ENG 3410 Shakespeare (4cr) ENG 3440 Literature and Culture of the Restoration (4cr) ENG 3450 Literature and Culture of the Enlightenment Period (4cr) B. 1800-1900 courses include ENG 3370 Romanticism (4cr) ENG 3380 Literature and Culture of the Victorian Period (4cr) - ENG 3500 Selected Nineteenth-Century American Literature (4cr) - III.
+1 course in culturally diverse literature (4cr) - ENG 1080 Introduction to Queer Studies (4cr) ENG 2270 Gender and Sexuality in Literature (4cr) ENG 2280 Readings in Queer Studies (4cr) - ENG 2700 African American Literature (4cr) - ENG 2730 Literature by Women (4cr) ENG 3240 Global Literature of Imperialism (4cr) ENG 3250 Irish Literature (4cr) - IV.
+1 course in creative writing or theatre (4cr) Choose from WRI or THR courses - V. 5 courses chosen in consultation with program advisor to create a concentration in one of the following areas (20cr): - Communications - Film Studies - Genres - Literary Historical Periods - Queer/Gender/Sexuality Studies - Theatre - VI.
+Capstone/senior seminar (2cr) ENG 4880 Senior Seminar in English (2cr) While all majors must fulfill the 42-credit requirement, 3-credit courses transferred in may fulfill a 4-credit requirement category, with approval of the program chair.
 This course should ideally be taken in the first year of the major.
 Transfer students should consult with a program advisor about substituting a prior course for this requirement.
-Intentional Plan of Study: Students will create a Plan of Study to be submitted to their advisor and the Program Chair by selecting appropriate literature/reading courses from among the offerings of the English and other departments that best support their course of study.
+Concentration: Students will create an intentional plan of study to be submitted to their advisor and the program chair by selecting appropriate literature/reading courses from among the offerings of the English and other departments that best support their course of study.
 These courses should support students' interests while also expanding their awareness of literatures.
-A Plan may be revised with advisor approval.
-3.2.09.3 - Honors Program The English Honors Program provides students of unusual ability and interest in the study of literatures in English (American, British, and Anglophone Africa and Asia) to pursue intensive independent research while working closely with faculty and other students in the Honors Program.
+A concentration may be revised with advisor approval.
+Honors Program The English Honors Program provides students of unusual ability and interest in the study of literatures in English (American, British, and Anglophone Africa and Asia) to pursue intensive independent research while working closely with faculty and other students in the Honors Program.
 Students who successfully complete this program receive special designation at graduation and on their diplomas and transcripts.
 Requirements: